mongodb/specifications/source/auth/auth.rst

 #.
 Upon opening a general-use socket to a server for a given
    MongoClient, drivers MUST issue a `MongoDB Handshake
    <../mongodb-handshake/handshake.rst>`_ immediately.
 This allows a
    driver to determine the server type.
+If the ``isMaster`` of the MongoDB Handshake fails with an error, drivers MUST treat this an an authentication error.

 #  If the server is not of type Standalone, RSPrimary, RSSecondary or
    Mongos, no authentication is possible and the handshake is complete.